Queen Street Mall: Features

 At the intersection of Queen Street and Albert Street at the centre of the mall is a 15 m steel structure designed to provide shade and cover from the weather.
-An entertainment stage for music, model shows, and other performances is situated near the George Street end of the mall, between the Myer Centre and the Queen Adelaide Building.
+An entertainment stage for music, model shows, and other performances is situated near the George Street end of the mall, between Uptown and the Queen Adelaide Building.
 The stage is covered by an 11 m roof.

-Underneath the Queen Street Mall is the Queen Street Bus Station.
+Underneath the Queen Street Mall is the Queen Street bus station.

 In the development of stage one and stage two of the mall, significant heritage-listed building facades were preserved, giving the mall a restored yesteryear feeling.

 Shopping centres

 There are several significant shopping centres located on the Queen Street Mall.
-These include the Wintergarden (opened in 1982), The Myer Centre (opened in 1988), Broadway on the Mall (opened in 1989) and the lavish Queens Plaza, situated at the northern end of the mall, which was opened in two stages, the first in 2005, and the second in 2008.
+These include the Wintergarden (opened in 1982), Uptown (opened in 1988, formerly the Myer Centre), Broadway on the Mall (opened in 1989, closed 2013) and the lavish Queens Plaza, situated at the northern end of the mall, which was opened in two stages, the first in 2005, and the second in 2008.

-The Wintergarden is a three level shopping centre with over 70 specialty stores including a gymnasium, ten pin bowling alley, luxury Hilton hotel, H&M, Zara, Uniqlo and R. M. Williams.
-In November 2009, it was announced that the Wintergarden will undergo a A$100 million refurbishment in two 12-month stages.
-The new Wintergarden will once more become of the Brisbane central business district's premier shopping destinations, and an impressive architectural site.
+The Wintergarden is a three level shopping centre with over 70 specialty stores including a gymnasium, ten pin bowling alley, luxury Hilton hotel, H&M, Zara, Uniqlo and RM Williams.
+In November 2009, it was announced that the Wintergarden would undergo a $100 million refurbishment in two 12-month stages.

-The Myer Centre is the Brisbane CBD's largest shopping centre.
-It has almost 200 stores spread across 6 floors including Queensland's largest department store, Myer, as well as Target and Birch Carroll and Coyle.
+Uptown is the Brisbane CBD's largest shopping centre.
+It features 130 stores spread across six floors including Coles, Target and Event Cinemas.
+Not long after Myer departure, co-owner Vicinity Centres chief executive Peter Huddle revealed plans for the sites future.

-Broadway on the Mall is a four level shopping centre with around 60 stores.
-It closed in August 2013 for refurbishment and reopened 18 months later.

 QueensPlaza is the Brisbane CBD's most upmarket shopping centre.
-It has around 80 stores on three levels including Chanel, Louis Vuitton, Gucci, Dior and Australia's largest single location David Jones department store.
+It has around 80 stores on three levels including Australia's largest single location David Jones department store.

 There are other smaller shopping centres and arcades on the Queen Street Mall.
 These include the historic Brisbane Arcade, the Q&A Building and the heritage Tattersall's Arcade.